BASEBALL CARDS WAX BOXES

 Through the heyday of baseball card collecting in the 1980s and 1990s, wax boxes were a ubiquitous sight on store shelves, in vending machines and in the hands of children.
 Kids would scour drug stores, convenience stores, supermarkets and hobby shops, searching for their favorite brands like Topps, Fleer and Donruss inside the iconic wax wrappers.
 Finding a coveted unopened wax box was almost as exciting as the chase of trying to pull a rare rookie card from inside.

-Read also: WHERE TO SELL BASEBALL CARDS IN DALLAS
+Read also: WHERE CAN I GET BASEBALL CARDS AUTHENTICATED

 For serious adult collectors, wax boxes took on a whole new level of significance beyond just the cards contained within.
 With certain vintage sets from the 1950s and 1960s, an unopened wax box in mint condition could be even more valuable than the enclosed cards.
 A pristine early Topps or Fleer wax box still sealed in the original shrink wrap became a highly sought after collectible in its own right.
 For sets over 50 years old, finding an unopened wax box is an incredibly rare occurrence.